eoscommunity/meta-eden/Seed Template.md

 # Actionable Steps

-- Copy this
+- Click "raw" to copy this file's markdown text
 - Paste it into your text editor
 - Make your Changes
 - Fork Repo to your account
 - Add doc to your repo
 - Submit Pull Request to [eoscommunity/meta-eden](https://github.com/eoscommunity/meta-eden) repo

 # Timeline